Tryptamine: Mammalian brain

 Endogenous levels of tryptamine in the mammalian brain are less than 100 ng per gram of tissue.
 However, elevated levels of trace amines have been observed in patients with certain neuropsychiatric disorders taking medications, such as bipolar depression and schizophrenia.

 Mammalian gut microbiome

 Tryptamine is relatively abundant in the gut and feces of humans and rodents.
 Commensal bacteria, including Ruminococcus gnavus and Clostridium sporogenes in the gastrointestinal tract, possess the enzyme tryptophan decarboxylase, which aids in the conversion of dietary tryptophan to tryptamine.
 Tryptamine is a ligand for gut epithelial serotonin type 4 (5-HT_{4}) receptors and regulates gastrointestinal electrolyte balance through colonic secretions.

 Metabolism

 Biosynthesis

 To yield tryptamine in vivo, tryptophan decarboxylase removes the carboxylic acid group on the α-carbon of tryptophan.
 Synthetic modifications to tryptamine can produce serotonin and melatonin; however, these pathways do not occur naturally as the main pathway for endogenous neurotransmitter synthesis.

 Catabolism

 Monoamine oxidases A and B are the primary enzymes involved in tryptamine metabolism to produce indole-3-acetaldehyde, however it is unclear which isoform is specific to tryptamine degradation.

-Figure

-Conversion of tryptophan to tryptamine, followed by its degradation to indole-3-acetaldehyde.